Frequently Asked Questions

 By registering to be an organ, tissue, and eye donor, you definitively state your desire to be a donor.
 This declaration becomes a legal and binding decision for anyone who is over the age of 18.
 Because you've made this decision, your family does not have to worry about what you would want to do.
 The donation organization is legally required to carry out your wishes despite any opposition from family members.

-Parents of registered donors between the ages of 16 and 18 must approve donation for their child.
+Parents of registered donors between the ages of 16 and 18 may ammend or revoke a minor's donation decision.

 I'm interested in whole body donation.
 How does that differ from organ, tissue and eye donation?